Iftekhar Hasan

 Iftekhar Hasan is an American economist and finance scholar.
 He is a Professor at Fordham University, where he serves as the E. Gerald Corrigan Chair in Finance at the Gabelli School of Business.

 He is known for his work in corporate finance, financial institutions, capital markets, and emerging economies, with an emphasis on interdisciplinary research and public policy.

-He is the founding and managing editor of the Journal of Financial Stability and co-editor of the Financial Markets, Institutions and Instruments.

 Education

 He earned his Ph.D. in Economics (along with an M.A.) from the University of Houston.
 Before that, he completed his undergraduate honors degree in economics (Bachelor of Social Science) from the University of Dhaka.

 Career

-In 2019, Hasan was formally named University Professor at Fordham University.
-He also serves as a Scientific Advisor at the Central Bank of Finland and holds visiting appointments at institutions including the University of Sydney and the IWH Halle Institute for Economic Research in Germany.
-Hasan is a Founding Editor and Managing Editor of the Journal of Financial Stability and Co-Editor of Financial Markets, Institutions and Instruments.
+In 2019, Hasan was formally named to the rank of university professor at Fordham University.
+He also serves as a scientific advisor at the Central Bank of Finland and holds visiting appointments at institutions including the University of Sydney and the IWH Halle Institute for Economic Research in Germany.
+Hasan is one of the founding editors and the managing editor of the Journal of Financial Stability and co-editor of Financial Markets, Institutions and Instruments.

 He is also a recipient of the Changjiang (Yangtze River) Scholar" in China.
 He has received honorary doctorate degrees "Doctor Honoris Causa" awards from the Romanian American University in Bucharest, Romania and the University of Vaasa in Finland.

-Over his career, Hasan has held faculty or visiting positions at University of Cambridge, University of Rome, Carlos III University of Madrid, University of Strasbourg, and NYU Stern School of Business.
+Over his career, Hasan has held faculty or visiting positions at University of Cambridge, the University of Rome, Carlos III University of Madrid, the University of Strasbourg, University of Limoges, Charles University of Prague, National Taiwan University, EPFL at Lausanne, and NYU Stern School of Business.

-Hasan has advised World Bank, the International Monetary Fund, the United Nations, the Federal Reserve Bank, the U.S. Treasury's Office of the Comptroller of the Currency, Banque de France, the Development Bank of Japan, and the Italian Deposit Insurance Corporation.
+Hasan has advised World Bank, the International Monetary Fund, the United Nations, the Federal Reserve Bank, the U.S. Treasury's Office of the Comptroller of the Currency, Banque de France, the Development Bank of Japan, FITD, and the Italian Deposit Insurance Corporation.

-He is also a member of advisory boards at institutions such as the University of Economics Ho Chi Minh City, Universitas Sebelas Maret, Hong Kong Polytechnic University, and Montpellier Business School.
+He is also a member of advisory boards at institutions such as the University of Economics Ho Chi Minh City, Universitas Sebelas Maret, Hong Kong Polytechnic University, and Montpellier Business School, France.
 His work focuses on global financial stability, the dynamics of emerging markets, and the interaction between finance and public policy.